armoar334/linecomp/README.md

 # Why hasnt someone else done this?
 They have! and if we're being honest, the other version of this are far, far ahead.
-One of the big reasons is that __this isn't completion built into bash__.
-This awful amalgam of stackexchange snippets is a faux prompt, written as a bash script, whereas all the other attempts use ``bind`` and other similar programs to truly read the contents of the prompt and amend to it.
-This does however have some pros and cons:
+One of the big reasons is seniority and support.
+This awful amalgam of stackexchange snippets is a __very__ new project, and it hasnt even got feature parity with the default readline as on now, let alone that of bash-completions of other completion packages.
-Pros:
- - We can much more easily case the whole prompt and the cursors position within it

-Cons:
- - Potentially much slower
- - Have to contend with ``read`` and escape character issues

-It is worth noting therefore, that this might as well just be a new shell running bash under the hood
-yknow
-like every other shell?
+Hopefully as the developemnt continues

 # usage
 source linecomp.sh at the end of your bashrc, and add linecomp.txt in ~/.local/share.
 This is for custom command completion